 Breathing exercises can improve restricted breathing patterns and help you improve life with pectus excavatum.
 I will recommend a few exercises that helped me make my life easier while reducing pectus excavatum-related shortness of breath.

-Pectus excavatum can restrict the ability to breathe deeply and softly.
-I experienced this personally, and I felt tension in my chest and throughout my back.
+Pectus excavatum can restrict the ability to breathe deeply.
+I experienced this personally and felt the tension in my chest and my back.
 It made me feel neurotic.

-My energy was displaced from my pelvic floor, which is the centre of our energetic existence.
-When the muscular system becomes tense around your funnel chest and your stomach, you will start losing your grounding.
+My energy was displaced away from my pelvic floor, the center of our energetic existence.
+You will start losing your grounding when the muscular system tenses around your funnel chest and stomach.

 It reduces the oxygenation to your body and brain.
 That's a big enough reason why you must practice breathing exercises.
 The exercises I will show you below will make your respiratory muscles strong.

 The diaphragm is the most important muscle when it comes to breathing.
 It brings about 80% of the muscular breathing power.
 It is formed like an umbrella and is located just underneath your lungs.

 When this muscle contracts, it straightens, expands the lungs, and creates room for a bigger breath.
 A strong diaphragm will let go of air trapped in the lungs and increase oxygenation levels.